 Step 1.
 Open Movie Maker on your Windows PC.
 Navigate to "Home" > "Add videos and photos".

 Step 2.
-When the video is loaded to Movie Maker, hit "Rotate left" or "Rotate right" to change the direction of the video until you are satisfied.
+When the video is loaded to Movie Maker, hit "Rotate left" or "Rotate right" to change the direction of the image until you yield what you want for your work.

-Another most concerning tool for rotating videos is VLC.
+Another robust option for rotating videos is VLC.
 This media player is widely used by most Windows and Mac users for its wide range of compatible video formats, MP4, MOV, MKV, FLV, etc. It comes with a hidden but multifunctional video editing toolkit in which you can of course rotate a video into different directions as you like.

 Supported Video Formats: AVI, FLAC, FLV, MKV, MP4, ASF, QuickTime File Format, TS, WAV, WebM, etc.